earthly/website/blog/_posts/2023-04-09-python-data-classes.md

     z: float
 ~~~

-When none of the coordinates `x`, `y`, and `z` are mentioned when creating an instance, the point should be the origin.
+When none of the coordinates `x`, `y`, and `z` are mentioned when creating an instance, say, you'd like the point to be the origin.
 So we set simple default values:

 ~~~{.python caption=""}
 from dataclasses import dataclass